menu

 7. Real-time security compliance

-Real-time Big Data analytics tools have found their way into widespread usage in recent times and can be a powerful tool for a business to have, as they can create a huge amount of information that can be used to improve many systems and processes.
-However, with this benefit comes the risk of opening up the company to greater security threats due to the volume of data involved.
+Real-time Big Data analytics tools have found their way into widespread usage in recent times and can be a powerful tool for a business, as they can create a huge amount of information that can be used to improve many systems and processes.

 Real-time security and compliance tools must be designed to not only recognise signs of data leaks and breaches, but also to identify ‘false positives’ that can lead to fake data.